-We assume that each Prime replica applies updates to a database.
+We assume that each Prime replica has its database.
 The content of the database represents the replicated state, which must be validated after rejuvenation.
 Correct replicas take a checkpoint of the state every x updates.
-This operation can be executed in several ways: modern databases allow users to take periodical snapshots using copy-on-write techniques, or dumping the database content to a text file.
-In addition, third party tools also allow users to execute checkpointing operation efficiently.
-In this work we do not specify the technique used to take a database snapshot, we only consider the output of a checkpointing operation, i.e. a blob of data.
-Replicas maintain ck checkpoints on the disk, with cka parameter of the algorithm.
+Replicas maintain ck checkpoints on the disk, with ck a parameter of the algorithm.
 Each checkpoint is logged in a file, which contains, for each checkpoint, the sequence number of the last executed operation and a digest of the state.

 After rejuvenation and key replacement, the fresh replica reads the state at the most recent checkpoint, e.g. $ck_i$ , and computes the digest.
 Then, a request for the digest of $ck_i$ , together with the sequence number of the last operation executed before $ck_i$ , is sent to all other replicas.
 A correct replica that receives such a request replies back with the digest of that checkpoint if it has that digest, otherwise it replies with a null value (the requested checkpoint may be too old or may refer to an invalid or non existing checkpoint if the rejuvenated replica was compromised).
-The rejuvenated replica waits for f+1 replies with the same sequence number and digests, or f+1 null replies.
+The rejuvenated replica waits for f+1 replies with the same sequence number and digests, or f + 1 null replies.
 In the former case, the replica compares the received digests with the one computed locally: if they match, the state at checkpoint $ck_i$ is correct, otherwise state transfer is necessary.
-In the case of f + 1 null replies, instead, the rejuvenated replica selects from the log file an older checkpoint, e.g. $ck{i-1}$ , and repeats the state validation process.
+In the case of f+1 null replies, instead, the rejuvenated replica selects from the log file an older checkpoint, e.g. $ck{i-1}$ , and repeats the state validation process.

 If the rejuvenated replica has no valid checkpoints, it broadcasts a request for the most recent checkpoint taken by other replicas.
-The replica waits for 2f + 1 replies and selects the checkpoint $ck^$ with the $f + 1^{th}$ highest sequence number.
+The replica waits for 2f+1 replies and selects the checkpoint $ck^$ with the $f+1^{th}$ highest sequence number.